UIrich/Ducktors/README.md

 # Ducktors

-This project is about my thesis project done together with my friends.
+This project is about my thesis done together with my friends.